 Quarter Sessions roads

-Quarter Sessions roads, usually 12 feet (3.655 metres) or 20 feet (6.095 metres) wide, were created by decisions of the Court of Quarter Sessions under the provisions of Act 4 William IV No.11 1883.
+Quarter Sessions roads, usually 12 feet (3.655 metres) or 20 feet (6.095 metres) wide, were created by decisions of the Court of Quarter Sessions under the provisions of Act 4 William IV No.11 1883 which allowed for the compulsory opening of private access roads.
 These provisions were continued in the Public Roads Act 1897 and Public Roads Act 1902.
-As far as is known no applications have been made since 1910.

 The Court could not grant access to more than 6.095 metres in width after which the road was marked out in accordance with the Courts direction.
 The road was for private access similar to a right of way and many developed public status through use and by absorption into roads of greater width.
 There was no divesting in fee except for the surface right only.